Elim-J/animated-form/README.md

-# animated-form
+# form
-Basic form with an image that tilts as the cursor moves about the page and is clickable to toggle between different color schemes.
+Basic form that is clickable to toggle between different color schemes.
 This is my first attempt at creating a form!

-Finished adding basic elements to form, added minimal styling, have not added anything to header body yet.
 Site: https://basic-form-111.netlify.app/